KBora/frontend-nanodegree-mobile-portfolio/README.md

   * Replace document.querySelector with document.getElementById
   * Replace document.querySelectorAll with document.getElementsByClassName
   * Moved variables or counters outside of loops if they did not need to be inside the loop (line 451, 441, 496, 523, 524)
+  * In styles.css in the mover class, add transform: translateZ(0) and backface-visibility: hidden (and vendor prefixes) to enable hardware accelerated CSS